Guido-Romano/mac-changer/README.md

 ## Acknowledgments

-This project was inspired by the need to have a simple and efficient tool to change MAC addresses using Python.

-Special thanks to the developers of the `termcolor` library for providing colorful terminal output.
+Special thanks to Python's `subprocess`, `re`, and `random` libraries for enabling efficient and reliable MAC address changes.